tidbyt/tidbyt.dev/docs/06_reference/widgets.md

 Animations turns a list of children into an animation, where each child is a frame.

-FIXME: Behaviour when children themselves are animated is a bit weird.
+FIXME: Behavior when children themselves are animated is a bit weird.
 Think and fix.

 #### Attributes